 Contact us for information on how to join.

-In a distant ‘normal’ future, classes will likely take place in the Dining Hall at Queen Edith Primary School.
+In a distant ‘normal’ future, classes will likely take place on Tuesdays and Fridays in the Dining Hall at Queen Edith Primary School.
 We ask for a £5 donation per class, £15 per month for 1 session/week, or £25/month for 2 sessions+/week, if possible.